 - Minimum match is 50% of the total project cost.

 - Applicants must match grant funds with cash on an equal cost share basis.

-- Applications will be evaluated and selected by members of the Division of Forest Protection and the Maine Fire Chief’s Association’s Forestry Committee.
+Applications will be evaluated and selected by members of the Maine Forest Service, Forest Protection Division and the Maine Fire Chiefs Associations Forestry Committee.
 All projects must demonstrate that equipment will be used in wildland fire suppression.

-To request an application, or assistance with completing the application, visit www.maineforest service.gov or call Kent Nelson at 207-287-4989.
+To request an application, or assistance with completing the application, visit www.maineforestservice.gov or call Forest Ranger Specialist Kent Nelson at 207-287-4989.